isx24432143/Projecte-ASIX/howtobind9.md

-How to DNS
+#How to DNS
-Aquest document esta elaborat amb un sistema gnu/linux debian 11
+---
+#### Instal·lar bind9
+Debian: apt-get install bind9
+Fedora: dnf -y install bind9
+---

-Bind9 Administrator's guide
+###Bind9 Administrator's guide

 /usr/share/doc/bind9
-/usr/share/doc/bind9/
 /usr/share/doc/bind9-doc/
 /usr/share/doc/bind9-libs/
 /usr/share/doc/bind9-dnsutils/
 /usr/share/doc/bind9-host/

-Descripció
+---
+###Descripció
 Berkeley Internet Name Domain (BIND) is the most popular Domain Name System (DNS) server in use today.
 It was developed in the 1980s at the University of Berkley and is currently in version 9.
 BIND can be used to run a caching DNS server or an authoritative name server, and provides features like load balancing, notify, dynamic update, split DNS, DNSSEC, IPv6, and more
+---

-Bind9 Terminology
+###Bind9 Terminology

 Following is a list of elements used throughout the BIND configuration file documentation: